QiufangMa/template-mechanism/draft-tt-netmod-yang-config-templates.md

 a subset of XML Schema Definition (XSD) regular expressions {{XSD-TYPES}}.

- For example, {{regex-example}} provides an interface configuration template that sets "type" as ethernetCsmacd and "mtu" as 1500 for interfaces names match the pattern "eth.*", i.e., starting with the prefix "eth":
+ For example, {{regex-example}} provides an interface configuration template that sets "type" as ethernetCsmacd and "mtu" as 1500 for all interfaces names match the pattern "eth.*", i.e., starting with the prefix "eth":

 ~~~~